1. Be patient

 Keep in mind though, the closer a store gets to actually shutting down, the less inventory it will have on hand.
 So while waiting could save you a bundle, you may not find much to choose from.

 Just because an item is marked down at a going-out-of-business sale, that doesn’t mean you won't find the same item for less somewhere else.
 Syndicated TV consumer reporter John Matarese found few real deals at a Toys R Us store-closing sale last year.

 A common liquidation sales tactic is listing all merchandise at the full manufacturer’s suggested retail price, and then applying the discounts.
 So, some post-bankruptcy “sale” prices could end up being higher than what you might have paid earlier.

-Make sure before you pounce on that 40%-off markdown, but first do a quick price-check with your smartphone to confirm it really is a sweet deal.
+Before you pounce on that 40%-off markdown, do a quick price-check with your smartphone to confirm it really is a sweet deal.

 3. Beware 'as-is' offers

 You might think that designer dress is a steal at the sticker price, but if you buy an item listed as "final sale" and you find a tear or other problem, whatever you paid is money down the drain.

 Be sure to inspect whatever it is you’re buying and see that there are no problems.
 If it's a fragile item that’s boxed, ask to take it out and inspect for any cracks, chips or other signs of damage.
 If the store won't let you check that the product is in working condition, it’s not worth the risk.